Private Native Forestry Codes of Practice

 On 2 May 2022, 4 new PNF Codes were introduced across various areas of NSW.
 They are:

 - Northern NSW

 - Cypress and Western Hardwood Forests.

 These codes were effective immediately and replace any former Code of Practice.
 There are a number of changes within the new PNF Codes which landowners and contractors should be familiar with, to ensure operations are carried out in a compliant manner.

-Importantly, the new PNF Codes state forestry operations approved under a PNF Plan must not commence until a Forest Management Plan (FMP) has been approved by LLS, unless specific circumstances exist.
+These PNF Codes state that forestry operations approved under a PNF Plan must not start until a Forest Management Plan (FMP) has been approved by Local Land Services, unless specific circumstances exist.
 That is, existing Forestry Operation Plans are no longer valid and harvesting operations carried out without an FMP could amount to an offence against section 60ZZA of the Local Lands Services Act 2013.